UB-Mannheim/Reproducible-Workflows-Examples/README.md

 # Reproducible Workflows MMSDS: Git/GitHub Workflows

-This repository contains a collection of tasks exemplifying workflows using Git and GitHub.
+This repository contains tasks exemplifying workflows using Git and GitHub for the Mannheim Masters in Social Data Science at the University of Mannheim.

 ## Contents